 The Sub-Fund integrates the information on environmental, social and governance factors for its investments based on the Management Company's ESG Integration approach.
 The first step towards ESG integration is to identify material ESG risk and opportunities.
-Secondly, the material ESG risks and opportunities are assessed and expressed via a number of ESG
+Secondly, the material ESG risks and opportunities are assessed and expressed via a number of ESG ratings.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. ratings.
 The final step of ESG Integration involves incorporating this ESG analysis into investment screening and security selection of issuers.